Sergio Gor: Trump campaign work and Winning Team Publishing (2020–2024)

-Director of the White House Presidential Personnel Office (January-October 2025)
+Director of the White House Presidential Personnel Office (January–October 2025)

-On November 13, 2024, Semafor reported that president Donald Trump had named Gor as his director of the White House Presidential Personnel Office; Trump officially named Gor two days later.
+On November 13, 2024, Semafor reported that President-elect Donald Trump had named Gor as his director of the White House Presidential Personnel Office; Trump officially named Gor two days later.
 Susie Wiles, the incoming chief of staff, tentatively established a staff structure in which the Presidential Personnel Office would serve beneath the Office of Cabinet Affairs, set to be led by Taylor Budowich.
 Ahead of Trump's second inauguration, Gor led a team of Trump loyalists, including Charlie Kirk, who conducted loyalty tests for government positions.
 According to the New York Post, Gor had not officially submitted paperwork on his own background by June.
 In February 2025, Gor was appointed to the board of trustees of the John F. Kennedy Center for the Performing Arts after Trump removed its members.

 Gor came into conflict with Elon Musk and his proposed nominees, culminating in an argument at a Cabinet meeting in March.
 After the meeting, Musk stated that he would not work with Gor, according to Politico.
 Ahead of a joint press conference on Musk's last day in the White House, Gor provided a background file on Jared Isaacman, Musk's favored nominee for administrator of NASA, that included information about donations Isaacman previously made to Democrats.
 Gor is believed to have been responsible for Trump withdrawing Isaacman's nomination.
 After the New York Posts report on Gor's background, Musk referred to him as a "snake".
 In September, Gor fired Erik Siebert, the acting U.S. attorney for the Eastern District of Virginia, after Trump called for him to be dismissed.

 After Trump named Gor as his nominee for United States ambassador to India and as his special envoy for South and Central Asian affairs, Axios reported that Gor would be succeeded by Dan Scavino, the White House deputy chief of staff.
 Near the conclusion of Gor's tenure, Trump stated that Gor and his team had installed four thousand employees across the federal government, an unverified claim.

+U.S. Special Envoy for South and Central Asian Affairs (2025–present)

+On August 22, 2025, Donald Trump named Gor as his special envoy for South and Central Asian affairs.
+According to an Uzbek official, Gor set up a call between Trump and Uzbek president Shavkat Mirziyoyev.
+He negotiated a billion commercial deal between the United States and five Central Asian countries and convened a Central Asian business summit at the White House in November.